GRUESOME: Cresskill Woman Slain, Dumped In Overpeck Creek, Daughter And Older Teen In Custody

 A 14-year-old Cresskill girl and a 19-year-old companion were in custody after her mother was brutally slain and her body dumped in Overpeck Creek in Teaneck before dawn Monday, Daily Voice has learned.

-The girl's father, who apparently was divorced from the victim, had reported the Florence Street teen missing Sunday night.
+The girl's father, who apparently was divorced from the victim, had reported the Florence Avenue teen missing Sunday night.

-An officer on patrol in Overpeck Park off Fort Lee Road later found a vehicle parked near the boat ramp with blood and debris next to it, Bergen County Prosecutor's Chief of Detectives Robert Anzilotti said.
+An officer on patrol in Overpeck Park off Fort Lee Road later found an SUV parked near the boat ramp with blood and debris from inside next to it, Bergen County Prosecutor's Chief of Detectives Robert Anzilotti said.

 The license plate was bent, apparently by someone's attempt to remove it, responders said.